Exit

 How to cope

-• Keep itching to a minimum with regular application of moisturising and emollient creams.
-This ‘traps’ water in the skin, and prevents it from drying out.
+• Try to keep itching to a minimum with regular application of moisturising and emollient creams.
+This traps water in the skin and helps to prevent it from drying out

-• Topical steroids to soothe eczema flare-ups are also available on prescription, as are antibiotics for cases where the affected skin has become infected.
+• Topical steroids that soothe eczema flare-ups are available over-the-counter and on prescription, as are antibiotics for cases where the affected skin has become infected

-• Go for natural cotton bedding and clothing, as synthetic material can aggravate eczema.
+• Go for natural cotton bedding and clothing, as synthetic materials can aggravate eczema

 • Stress and worry can make the condition worse.
-Learn to keep on top of your emotions, by talking about your feelings when they threaten to get out of hand.
+Learn to keep on top of your emotions by talking about how you feel and how the condition is affecting you

 Eczema treatment

-One of the most common things a doctor might recommend is a type of steroid called hydrocortisone.
-There is a variety of corticosteroid eczema creams, solutions, gels, foams, and ointments which are all made with hydrocortisone steroids and can quickly relieve itching and reduce inflammation.
+One of the most common things a pharmacist or doctor might recommend is a type of steroid called hydrocortisone.
+There is a variety of corticosteroid eczema creams, solutions, gels, foams and ointments are all made with hydrocortisone steroids.
+This topical treatment can quickly relieve itching and reduce inflammation.

 While seeking medical advice should be your first port of call with eczema, many people find that eliminating certain foods from their diet can help.
-According to ‘The Journal of Allergy and Clinical Immunology: In Practice study’, the most common triggers for 183 study participants were milk (57.5 percent), eggs (30.6 percent), and soy (21 percent).
+According to ‘The Journal of Allergy and Clinical Immunology: In Practice study’, the most common triggers for 183 study participants were milk (57.5%), eggs (30.6%), and soy (21%).

 Eczema on hands

-Aside from the aforementioned over-the-counter steroid-based treatments, emollients provide a lot of relief for people with eczema.
-They should be used frequently throughout the day (even when you’re not having a flare-up) to keep the skin moist and prevent it from drying out.
+Aside from over-the-counter steroid-based treatments, emollients provide relief for people with eczema.
+They can be used frequently throughout the day (even when you’re not having a flare-up) to keep the skin moist and comfortable.

-Wearing gloves to lower the chance your hands will interact with any irritants might also help, particularly if you’re regularly using emollients, too.
-Even when the eczema has cleared, the hands can remain very sensitive, so ‘double gloving’ (a term we just invented) with cotton gloves within rubber gloves might be helpful if you’re cleaning the house or something similar.
+Wearing gloves to lower the chance your hands will interact with any irritants, such as cleaning products, might help you to manage your symptoms.
+Even when the eczema has cleared, the hands can remain very sensitive, so ‘double gloving’ (a term we just invented) cotton gloves with rubber gloves might be helpful if you’re cleaning the house, as can using household products designed for sensitive skin.

 Eczema on face

-Along with keeping well moisturised with emollients and using any other topical treatment recommended by your doctor, you should also avoid overly hot showers if you have eczema.
+Along with keeping moisturised using emollients and any other topical treatment recommended by your doctor, you should avoid overly hot showers and be careful about skin care and make up choices.
+Choose gentle products designed for sensitive skin, and test new products out on a small patch of skin first.

 Using sunbeds for eczema

-Getting more sunlight does help some people with eczema, but for others it makes the condition worse, particularly if heat and/or sweat are common triggers for you.
+Exposure to sunlight can help some people with eczema, but for others it makes the condition worse, particularly if heat and/or sweat are triggers for you.

-Unfortunately, using sunbeds for eczema is no silver bullet either, but research has shown that exposure to UV light may help reduce skin inflammation, thereby alleviating some of the dryness, itching, and rash that characterise eczema.
+Unfortunately, using sunbeds for eczema isn't recommended, either - while research has shown that exposure to UV light may help reduce skin inflammation, thereby alleviating some of the dryness, itching and rash that characterise eczema - they are not safe to use.

-Perhaps the most important thing we get from actual sunlight (which we don’t get from sunbeds) is vitamin D, which most people in the cooler northern hemisphere should probably be supplementing with, anyway.
-Vitamin D is an important part of immune function, and many people find that taking it with food can improve their eczema symptoms.
+Perhaps the most important thing we get from actual sunlight (which we don’t get from sunbeds) is vitamin D, which everyone in the northern hemisphere should be taking supplements for during winter.
+Vitamin D is an important part of immune function, and many people find that taking supplements can improve their eczema symptoms.

-Hopefully we’ve given you a few useful pointers to alleviate your eczema symptoms, and it’s important to remember when you’re having a bad flare-up that things can certainly get better, and you won’t be stuck that way forever.
-Many people find their symptoms improve massively as they get older, without a specific treatment or intervention.
+Hopefully you've found a few useful points her to help with your symptoms.
+It’s important to remember when you’re having a bad flare-up that you're not alone, things can certainly get better, and you won’t feel like this forever.